-Annie Siddons is a Londoner, writer, performer, and musician.
+Annie Siddons is a Londoner, writer, performer, and single parent.

 As writer/performer, Annie created Raymondo in 2014, which ran at Summerhall as part of Escalator East to Edinburgh, then returned in 2015 for the British Council Showcase, touring across the UK 2015-16.